 As an Indian girl, what challenges did you face?

 The biggest challenge was convincing my family.
-I had already traveled solo many a times so it wasn't that they were concerned about my safety or had reservations of whether I would be able to pull it off all by myself.
+I had already travelled solo many times so it wasn't that they were concerned about my safety or had reservations of whether I would be able to pull it off all by myself.
 It was more about why I need to do this, isn’t a year too long, what would I gain through these travels, was it worth all the hard-earned money and what will happen in case of an emergency.

 I had no conclusive answers to any of that.
 But they got convinced nonetheless.